wyxfhb/jettl/doc/obsidian/1 Notes.md

 **Q2:** Can you define a standard terminal mapping for our 4x2x2x4 connector pane (which terminals go where) so everyone scripts and wires consistently?
 **Q3:** Can you provide a few canonical block diagram layout patterns for common OOP call chains that keep error wires in the back and avoid wire overlap?

-### Idea: Messages with outputs

-This capability is implemented at the component level, but exposed through the interface message contract.

-Rationale: It enables wrapper actors (actors that delegate to other actors) to capture and reuse a callee’s output.
-For example, if an inner actor executes a method and produces analyzed data as its output, the wrapper layer can consume that output for purposes such as logging, auditing, metrics, or trace enrichment—without requiring the wrapper to re-compute or re-derive the same data.

-**Q1:** How should the interface message represent outputs (typed payload, metadata, or both), and what guarantees do we want around schema stability?
-**Q2:** Should outputs be available only on success, or also on partial failure (e.g., best-effort outputs plus error details)?
-**Q3:** What constraints do we need to prevent sensitive outputs from being logged or propagated across wrapper layers unintentionally?

 ### Value of code decoupling